 11. Pushing the limits with paper

-This activity will help you develop your child’s spatial reasoning skills and creativity.
+This activity will help you develop your child’s spatial reasoning skills and creativity and is an excellent addition to the school curriculum.
 Take some construction paper, glue, glitter, and tissue paper.
 Make a triangle by cutting a sheet of paper, and explain to your child how this triangle can be folded to form a cone.
 Let them decorate the triangle as they want, fold it into a cone, fix it up using tape, and wear it as a birthday cap.

 12. Match the cookies

-Teach your children the concept of matching via this creative activity.
+Teach your children or students the concept of matching via this creative puzzle.
 Make the dough, cut out some cookies using cookie cutters, and hand over the rest to your children.
 Let them figure out the shapes and make some more to match the shapes you have created.

 13. Geome tree

-Teach your children about different shapes and patterns while making a geome tree.
+Teach your children about different shapes and patterns while making a geome tree with these minimal resources.
 Cut a triangle and a small rectangle and paste them to form a tree.
 Now cut out circles, triangles, and squares to decorate it further.